Here’s How Dental Implants Work

-The dental implant is an artificial root made of titanium metal.
+Here’s how dental implants Hamilton work: dental implants are artificial tooth roots made of titanium metal.
 It is inserted into the jawbone to replace the root of the natural tooth.
 An artificial replacement tooth is attached to the implant.
 The implant acts as an anchor to hold the replacement tooth in place.
 Dental implants offer a welcome alternative to dentures or bridgework that doesn’t fit well and can offer an option when a lack of natural teeth roots do not allow building denture or bridgework that can damage natural teeth.

 The Advantages of Dental Implants